LukeZGD/DDLC-LOVE/README.md

 ### Building:
 - Switch - Instructions are in [here](https://github.com/TurtleP/LovePotion/wiki/Packaging-Your-Game)

-- PS Vita - Use the ONEmakerGUI included with ONEluav4R1
+- PS Vita - Switch and PS Vita versions share the same code.
+To build the PS Vita version, replace the existing audio, fonts, and images folders with the ones in the "PSVita Assets" folder, and also include script.lua and LOVE-OneLua folder with the game folder.
+Use the ONEmakerGUI included with ONEluav4R1 to build a .vpk

 ### Running:
 - Switch - [Running LovePotion (Switch)](https://github.com/TurtleP/LovePotion/wiki/Running-(Switch))